rreece/rreece.github.io/essays/morals-of-poker.md

 *Carpe diem!*
 Opportunity be knocking, you gotta let a motherfucker in.
-The flip side of Franklin's aphorism "A penny saved is a penny earned" should be that "A penny left is a penny lost".
+The flip side of Franklin's aphorism "A penny saved is a penny earned" should be that "A penny missed is a penny lost".
 The opportunities that you let walk-by are opportunity *losses*.